 THE CONSTRUCTION OF THE "OTHER"

 Research Project supported by the Ministry of Science and Innovation

 National Plan for Scientific Research I+D+I

-At the end of this process, one understands that the imaginary collective construction which we would use to name ‘England’ could only be comprehended in its entirety during this period (and mainly after) if it is possible to determine the degree of confrontation of the “English” population (meaning the strategies of rejection, incorporation and exclusion) with other collectives (and very specifically with Catholics, Muslims and Jews) due to their relevance in the English early modern period.
-Indeed, one can only comprehend the final result, the ‘England’ which emerged at the end of the seventeenth century, if we are able to correctly establish the participation of all the types of texts under study in such mechanisms and identity processes.
-Indeed, it will only be possible to understand the texts (of drama, of emblems, of travel books and pamphlets…), if they are comprehended not only from their aesthetic and social function but also from this ideological process.
+At the end of this process, one understands that the imaginary collective construction which we would use to name ‘England' could only be comprehended in its entirety during this period (and mainly after) if we are able to determine the degree of confrontation (meaning the strategies of rejection, incorporation and exclusion) established with other collectives and specifically with Islam and with Judaism, due to their relevance in the Early Modern period.
+Indeed, one can only understand the final result, the ‘England' which emerged at the end of the XVIIth century, if we are able to determine correctly the participation of all these types of texts in such mechanisms and identity processes; and contrarily, we will only understand the texts (of drama, of emblems, and of travel books and pamphlets), if we comprehend, together with their esthetic and social function, this ideological process.